diglungdig/PVC2015/Highlighting System/Readme.txt

 Highlightable Object script is a little bit bizarre.
 The good thing is it has some really helpful comments by the author to help understand this script.
 Try to digest it slowly.

-Read the doc in HighlightingSystemDemo folder will definitely help.
+Reading the doc in HighlightingSystemDemo folder will definitely help.

 There are some unnecessary features in the 4 scripts.
 For example, if you click the object then the object is gonna start to flash.